Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

 In CMS popularity comparison, WordPress takes the lead, by being the most popular, widely used, and the best Content Management System.

-WordPress was first created before Joomla (2 years later).
-The popularity of WordPress is on the high side, following its age, ease of setup, beginner friendliness, etc.
+WordPress was first created before Joomla (2 years earlier).
+The popularity of WordPress is on the high side, following its age, ease-of-setup, beginner-friendliness, etc.

 Currently, WordPress powers 23% of all of the websites in the internet, and it has more star rating on GitHub than Joomla.

 Joomla and WordPress are popular web applications.
-However, WordPress is widely used, and more popular than Joomla.
+However, when Joomla vs WordPress is compared in relation to popularity, WordPress is widely used, and more popular than Joomla.

 12. Joomla vs WordPress 2020: Jobs

 Joomla and WordPress offer jobs, or career opportunities to its experts.
-Moreover, these job opportunities are of high demand and attractive salary.
+These job opportunities are of high demand and attractive salary.

 You can work with a startup, agency, or company, with your Joomla or WordPress skills, as they are of high demand.